Archived News & Events

 - January 27, 2021

-- We welcomed several new faculty members fom the SMHS and MFA.
+- We welcomed several new faculty members from the SMHS and MFA.
 We also heard about the work of Dr. Keith Cole, from the SMHS Department of Health, Human Function, & Rehabilitation Science.
-He shared some of his research which examines the effects of cognition and cognitive decline on movement control in real-world situations and simulated real-world situations.
+He shared some of his research, which examines the effects of cognition and cognitive decline on movement control in real-world situations and simulated real-world situations.

 - December 9, 2020